ahmetgunes/currency/README.md

 What I would do if it was provided in the task

-- I would add an AuthenticatorInterface as a dependency to pass to the providers.
+- I would add an AuthenticatorInterface as a dependency to pass to the providers or an authentication proxy (depending on the authentication definitions).
 Noted in @TODO
 - If the providers were defined stricter, for example only json or xml data, I would add the providers with their definitions to the DB.
 But with the current definitions this would take away our freedom to operate.
   - Provider: id, name, endpoint, definition_id
   - Definition: symbol_path (result.symbol), euro_symbol, dollar_symbol, gbp_symbol, amount_path